diogofd/Karpathy-annotated-journey/README.md

 Everything in this repo is built from *first principles*.
 No ML frameworks like PyTorch or Tensorflow allowed!

-The goal is establishing a robust and conceptual understanding of neural networks
+The goal is to establish a robust and conceptual understanding of neural networks.

 ## Prerequisites:
 - Rudimentary python and numpy